mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 We look forward to comments and suggestions on this article.

-This article was published at the same time in Spanish [here](https://medium.com/@mcsee/los-poderes-mal%C3%A9ficos-de-los-mutantes-664163409f41).
+This article was published simultaneously in Spanish [here](https://medium.com/@mcsee/los-poderes-mal%C3%A9ficos-de-los-mutantes-664163409f41).